Priority

 How does priority work?

-Your application will then take precedence over any other applications for similar inventions submitted after you submitted your first application, also known as the priority date.
+Your application then takes precedence over other applications for similar inventions that are filed after you submitted the first application.

-If several people apply for a patent for a similar invention, the one who submitted the patent application first and thus has the earliest filing date will have the right to the patent.
-The filing date can therefore be very important in some cases.
+If several parties apply for patents for similar inventions, the party that filed the patent application first will have the right to the patent.
+An early filing date can therefore be very important.

 When do you have to apply to be granted priority?